quattor/quattor.github.com/_posts/2012-10-31-install-aquilon.md

 If you want a different database backend, you may simply install the `aquilon` RPM and then install the Python bindings to your database.
-Currently, Oracle, PostgreSQL and SQLite are supported.
+Currently, Oracle and PostgreSQL are supported, and SQLite is expected to work for development environments.

 ## Dropping privileges